 - And there will be one flock and one shepherd forever.

 This is how secure you are.
 This is how solid your salvation is.
-This is the foundation of your unshakeable confidence that you will make it heaven.
+This is the foundation of your unshakable confidence that you will make it heaven.
 It is the work of God (1 Corinthians 1:30).
-Let him who boasts boast in the Lord!
+Let him who boasts, boast in the Lord!
 (1 Corinthians 1:31).

-II.
-The Foundation of Our Confidence That God's Worldwide Saving Purpose—And Our Part in It — Will Be Successful>
+The Foundation of Our Confidence That God’s Worldwide Saving Purpose Will Be Successful

 So all I mean to do here is make sure we feel the thrust of the words “not of this fold” and “one flock, one shepherd.”
 Verse 16: “And I have other sheep that are not of this fold [that is, this ethnic Jewish fold].
 I must bring them also, and they will listen to my voice.
 So there will be one flock [from all these other ethnic groups around the world with the Jewish sheep], one shepherd” (John 10:16).